 Understand the game enough that you can be entertaining to watch while playing it.
 While you can spend some time on stream figuring things out, having a base knowledge will help you move along and keep the content going.
 Viewers appreciate entertaining and educational content and won’t stay around if you’re boring.

-If your content doesn’t revolve around games, you should still rehearse what you intend to cover during your stream.
-Regardless of your topic, for tips on improving your streams, read our guide, 10 Ways to Improve Your Stream’s Content.
+If your content doesn’t revolve around games, you should still rehearse what you intend to cover during your stream and improve your Twitch content over time.

 Plan out your first few streams.
 What content will you stream?
 How long would you like to stream?
 Do you have friends who can game with you or support your stream in another way?
 What topics will you cover during your session?
 Plan out goals for each stream and check any analytics at the end of them to see how you might improve for your next show.
 This step will be especially important if you are trying to reach a platform milestone such as Twitch Affiliate.
 Having a plan beforehand will keep you organized and focused.